 I wish to express my deepest gratitude to the Almighty God whose mercy and fortitude has brought me this far.
-My special debt of appreciation goes to my supervisor, Mr. Dadson Awunyo Vitor of KNUST Business School, for his relentless and selfless sacrifices to ensure I complete the programme successfully, sometimes against his very tight schedules.
-May the good Lord replenish all that he has lost.
+My special debt of appreciation goes to my supervisor, Dr. S. K. Amponsah of KNUST Mathematics Department and Mr. Dadson Awunyo Vitor of KNUST Business School, for their relentless and selfless sacrifices to ensure I complete the programme successfully, sometimes against very tight schedules.

-To the microfinance institutions in Agona Swedru and my faithful respondents who completed their questionnaires.
 Many thanks also go to Mr. Osei Bonsu of Agona Swedru and Mr. E.Y.
 Apedo of U.S.A., for their immense financial assistance that saw me complete this Master's programme.